SimplyServers/SimpleCommand/README.md

 cmd("simplepermissions", "sp") { // The base command
-        description = "manage permissions" // The description permission = has("simplepermissions.use") or isOp // The base permission.
-We implement "or/and" infix functions to combine perms subCmd("listgroups", "lg") { // command: "sp lg" execute { sender, _, _ -> // executed for "sp lg"
+        description = "manage permissions" // The description

+        // The base permission.
+We implement "or/and" infix functions to combine perms permission = has("simplepermissions.use") or isOp

+        subCmd("listgroups", "lg") { // command: "sp lg"
+            execute { sender, _, _ -> // executed for "sp lg"
                 delay(10_000) // execute supports suspending functions (we are waiting 10k ms for no reason) val groups = database.groups.limit(10).toList().joinToString { it.name }
-                sender.sendMessage(
-                    LangBukkit.listGroups.formatParams(
-                        "groups" to groups
-                    )
-                )
+                sender.sendMessage("groups: $groups")
             }
         }
         subCmd("group", "g") { // command: "sp g"